Four Beauties

 The Four Beauties or Four Great Beauties are four Chinese women who are renowned for their beauty and their impact on Chinese history through the influence they exercised over powerful men.
-The four are usually identified as Xi Shi, Wang Zhaojun, Diaochan, and Yang Yuhuan.
+The four are usually identified as Xi Shi, Wang Zhaojun, Diaochan, and Yang Guifei.
 Among them, Diaochan is a fictional character while the rest have been greatly embellished by legend.

 Background

 One of the earliest references to qualities later associated with the canonical Four Great Beauties appears in the Zhuangzi.
 In one chapter, the women Mao Qiang and Lady Li are described as "great beauties" who "when fish see them they dart into the depths, when birds see them they soar into the skies, when deer see them they bolt away without looking back".
 This passage is the source of the well-known Chinese idiom "to make fish sink and birds fall", which refers to feminine beauty (see 沉魚落雁).